tobiboeer/Angewandtes_Programmieren_1/README.md

  - markdown

 To start the program you need to execute the file start_program.py.
-*Keep in mind:* If you delete one of the directories with 'latest' at the beginning, the programm is able to calculate them again.
+*Keep in mind:* If you delete one of the 'stops', 'connections' files in the directory 'Data' at the beginning, the programm is able to calculate them again by using the 'latest' directories.
 But especially in the case of the 'Nahverkehr' data this can take a very long time (around 6 hours).
 To trigger the calculation you need to start the program and click one of the three buttons (Nahverkehr, Fernverkehr, Regional).

+**The Nahverkehr data is not included in the GIT repository, because it takes up too much space.**
+**But you can easily add it just by adding the directory 'latest_nah' manually. **

 **Using the Program**